willdurand/willdurand.github.io/_posts/2021-01-23-bare-metal-raspberry-pi-2-programming.md

 1. `start.elf` will load and execute the code at `0x8000` by default (we usually configure this base address during the linking phase).
-2. when control is transferred to the "user" code, the CPU is in `HYP` mode (Hypervisor) and depending on our needs, you may want to switch back to `SVC` mode (Supervisor).
+2. when control is transferred to the "user" code, the CPU is in `HYP` mode (Hypervisor) and depending on our needs, we may want to switch back to `SVC` mode (Supervisor).

 We can write a few lines of assembly and a bit of C to blink LEDs.
 I created [a